oswaldobapvicjr/performetrics/README.md

 * **Double-precision (default)**: implements a more robust conversion logic that avoids truncation from finer to coarser granularity.
 For example, converting 999 milliseconds to seconds results in 0.999

-  A initial precision of 9 decimal places is set by default.
+  An initial precision of 9 decimal places is set by default.
 This property can be changed calling `Performetrics.configuration().setScale(int)`.

 > **Note:** Check the  **[Javadoc](https://javadoc.io/doc/net.obvj/performetrics)** to find out how to specify a different conversion mode for a single operation.